-I don’t know about all you readers out there, but I’ve felt so inundated with the novel coronavirus information this year that influenza (the flu) was put on my mind’s back burner.
-The coronavirus didn’t set fire in Iowa until a majority of the 2019-2020 flu season was over, but we now might have to tackle the two illnesses together this winter.
-While we’re still waiting for a coronavirus vaccination, we have a great opportunity to prepare for the flu by getting vaccinated now.
+I don’t know about all you readers out there, but I’ve felt so inundated with coronavirus news the past few years that influenza (the flu) was put on my mind’s back burner.
+The coronavirus didn’t set fire in Iowa until a majority of the 2019-2020 flu season was over, but years later we are still tackling the two illnesses together this winter.
+Alongside the new bivalent Covid-19 boosters, we have a great opportunity to prepare for the flu by getting vaccinated now.

 Each year, flu season leads to hundreds of thousands of illnesses, hospitalizations, and deaths worldwide.
 The flu is caused by influenza viruses that infect the nose, throat, and sometimes the lungs.
 It can cause mild to severe illness, and at times can lead to death.
 Flu is different from a cold and the coronavirus.
 The best way to prevent the flu is by getting an influenza vaccine each year.